brianpm/hacknostics/util/README.md

 ## `wind_rose_plot_example.py`
 This script is only semi-functional.
 It was developed as a prototype and proof-of-concept.
 Takes horizontal wind components (u, v) from a data set and uses `np.arctan2` to get wind direction.
 Then take histogram of the directions, and plot it on a polar plot to make a wind rose.
 Apply sensible labels.
 This should be further refined and turned into a callable function or a pair of functions.

+## `cesm_restom.py`
+This is a command line utility that calculates the top-of-model and top-of-atmosphere net radiative balance for a CESM data set.
+To use it, run it with one argument that provides the location of the data.
+If the argument is a file, it needs to contain `FLNT` and either `FSNT`, `FSNTOA`, or both.
+The argument can also be a glob pattern, which can be either expanded by the shell or (if in double quotes) by using the pathlib glob functionality.
+In those cases, the script uses Xarray's `open_mfdataset` to open the dataset, and proceeds the same as for a single file afterward.

+The script calculates the global mean, time mean net radiative flux and just prints the result to standard output.
+If it finds both `FSNT` and `FSNTOA` it will provide both, otherwise whichever is missing will be indicated.